About our Renewable Energy work

 Purchase renewable electricity through a locally-owned third party producer.

-Buying locally produced renewable energy builds our local self-reliance.
-In order to make a change from your “default” electric supplier, you need to go to https://www.papowerswitch.com.
+If you would like to explore out-of-state renewable energy companies to change from your “default” electric supplier, you can go to https://www.papowerswitch.com.
 Once at the site, you will be led through the steps to evaluate and select a new supplier.
 We strongly suggest you “filter” the choices to “Renewable Energy,” “PA Wind,” and “Renewable PA."
 Contact Brent Groce, Coalition Coordinator, with any questions (click the "Contact Me" button at the bottom of the page).

 Transition to 100% electric homes

-When remodeling, consider converting your home or business to 100% electric, and cut off natural gas.
-It is such a lift to call up the gas company to let them know you are off of this harmful fossil fuel for good!
+When remodeling, consider converting your home or business to 100% electric run, and cut off natural gas.
+It is so satisfying to call up the gas company and tell them to shut off the gas and end your consumption of this harmful fossil fuel for good!
 Fracking is decimating our rural and suburban counties at extraction and pipeline sites.
 When combined with rooftop solar, total energy costs decline.

 Induction electric cooktops